M2000Interpreter/Environment/utf8/fcall.bas.utf8.txt

   End If
 End Function

-Public Function Fast_cdeclCallW(ByVal Addr, ByVal RetType As Variant, P() As Variant, j As Long) Dim i As Long, pFunc As Long, v(), HRes As Long
+Public Function Fast_cdeclCallW(ByVal addr, ByVal RetType As Variant, P() As Variant, j As Long) Dim i As Long, pFunc As Long, v(), HRes As Long

   v = P 'make a copy of the params, to prevent problems with VT_Byref-Members in the ParamArray